 Antonia is a Psychology graduate who started working at First Steps ED initially in 2015 on the EDISS project.
 Following a 2 year break where she lived in New Zealand, she returned to First Steps ED initially with our Young People support service team.

-Today Antonia leads our student services as EDISS Coordinator and working closely with our CEO continues to expand our unique eating disorders service delivered on campus in the academic environment, now being available to over 106,000 students in a number of Colleges and Universities in the East Midlands.
+Antonia now works for Brain in Hand in a regional role and is an Ambassador for First Steps volunteering for our student services and working closely with our CEO continues to expand our unique eating disorders service delivered on campus in the academic environment, now being available to over 106,000 students in a number of Colleges and Universities in the East Midlands.

 Antonia is passionate about supporting people not only with Eating Disorders but the many other mental health issues that may surround this.
 She is particularly interested in Compassion Focused Therapy and Health Humanities being active in sports and exercise support.